 If you’re required to take a COVID-19 molecular test upon arrival in Canada, you can register for it in advance to save time at the airport when you arrive.
 Pre-registration is not mandatory at this time, but it is strongly encouraged.
 The ArriveCAN website/app will prompt you to read and acknowledge that you understand the post-arrival COVID-19 test requirements.

 c) Enter your travel information

 Next, you’ll input information about your travel plans, including the mode of transport you’re using to enter Canada.
-If you’re arriving by air, you’ll need to enter your flight information, such as your country of departure, arrival airport, airline, flight number, date and time of arrival.
+If you’re arriving by air, enter your flight information, such as your country of departure, arrival airport, airline, flight number, date and time of arrival.
 You can only enter this information if your planned arrival in Canada is within the next 72 hours.

 d) Provide your contact information

 At this stage, you’ll provide a phone number that can be used to contact you.
 Don’t forget to prefix the number with the correct country code.
 You can choose whether you want to receive messages in English or French.

 This includes the type of travel document you’ll be using, such as your passport, permanent resident card, or NEXUS card, document number, the country in which it was issued, and your name and date of birth as listed on the document.
 If you’re using the ArriveCAN app, you’ll also be asked to scan your travel document or upload a photograph of it.

 |Important: When you arrive in Canada, you’ll need to show the document you selected at this stage, so be sure to keep it handy.|

 Next, enter your vaccination details, including the brand of COVID-19 vaccine you received, the country in which you were vaccinated, and the date on which you received the dose.
 If you’ve received two vaccination doses, you’ll need to provide information separately for each dose.
 You’ll also need to upload photographs of your vaccination receipts on ArriveCAN.